About the Centre for Gender Research

 A chair in gender studies was appointed in 2016 and Gabriele Griffin became Uppsala University's first professor of gender studies.
 Also in 2016, the Centre received degree-awarding powers on research level and admitted its first doctoral students.

 At the Centre for Gender Research, research is conducted within many different areas (see our research pages).
-Currently the Centre has six active research groups: Education and Science, Family / Kinship, Gender and Culture, Humanimal Studies, Queer Studies and Masculinities.
+Currently the Centre has six active research groups: Education and Science, Family / Kinship, Technologization of the Everyday, Humanimal Studies, Queer Studies och Gender and Culture.
 There interdisciplinary research groups gather researchers from different areas but with similar interests and directions.
 Researchers at the Centre also do research in many other research areas.

 The researchers at the Centre have their backgrounds in various disciplines whitin the humanities, social sciences, natural/technological sciences and medicine.
 Such an interdisciplinary foundation contributes to a research environment where both organisational and teoretical traditions are challenged and developed.